-21.1 Any full-time tenured faculty member or librarian (who has not retired or announced his or her intention to retire) has the option of teaching no more than $\frac{1}{2}$ (one half) the normal full-time teaching load with the following conditions.

-(a) Election of the option is solely at the discretion of the faculty member.

-(b) Salary to be the applicable percent of what the faculty member's full-time salary would have been.

-(c) The fringe benefit provisions applicable to full-time faculty in Article XXVI including tuition remission and tuition plan, will continue to apply (life insurance, disability, and TIAA-CREF to be adjusted to the salary that the faculty member will be receiving); except that health and hospitalization insurance will be discontinued for any individual who has other employment elsewhere that provides health and hospitalization insurance as provided in Article 26.1(a) or Article 26.5(a).

-(d) The leave provisions applicable to full-time faculty in Article XXVII will continue to apply, adjusted to the salary that the faculty member will be receiving.

-(e) The faculty member will retain the seniority rights as a full-time, tenured member of the faculty.
+- Any full-time tenured faculty member or librarian (who has not retired or announced his or her intention to retire) has the option of teaching no more than $\frac{1}{2}$ (one half) the normal full-time teaching load with the following conditions. - (a) Election of the option is solely at the discretion of the faculty member. - (b) A faculty member will be permitted to elect the option if the total number of participants is less than twenty-two (22).
+In the event that the number of eligible faculty members who apply to begin the option the following semester exceeds the number of available openings under the cap, applicants with the most seniority as full-time Pratt employees will have priority. - (c) Salary to be the applicable percent of what the faculty member's full-time salary would have been. - (d) The fringe benefit provisions applicable to full-time faculty in Articles 26 and 27, including tuition remission and the tuition exchange plan, will continue to apply (life insurance, disability, and TIAA-CREF to be adjusted to the salary that the faculty member will be receiving); except that health and hospitalization insurance will be discontinued for any individual who has other employment elsewhere that provides health and hospitalization insurance as provided in Article 26.
+Further, for purposes of determining the faculty member's contribution for health and hospitalization pursuant to Articles 26.1 and 26.2, the faculty member's "annual pay" while electing the half-time option will be assumed to be the amount that the faculty member's full-time salary would have been had she/he not elected the half-time option. - (e) The leave provisions applicable to full-time faculty in Article 28 will continue to apply, adjusted to the salary that the faculty member will be receiving. - (f) The faculty member will retain the seniority rights as a full-time, tenured member of the faculty.

-(f) The faculty member will be permitted to commence annuity payments from TIAA-CREF provided that he or she is fifty-nine and one-half years of age or older.

-(g) The faculty member will continue to have the opportunity for promotion.

-21.2 A faculty member who wishes to elect the above option of teaching no more than $\frac{1}{2}$ (one-half) the normal full-time teaching load, must inform the Provost in writing at least six weeks before the beginning of classes.

-21.3 A faculty member who has elected the option of teaching no more than $\frac{1}{2}$ (one-half) the normal full-time teaching load may not return to teaching a full-time load.

-21.4 The application of this Section shall have no effect on the application of Article XXV ("Ratio of Full-Time to Part-Time Faculty") (i.e., Article XXV shall be applied as though no faculty elected the half-time option).
-Thus, the faculty member will be calculated as teaching full-time for purposes of Article XXV and the salary that he or she would have received had he or she not elected this option will be used for purposes of Article XXV.
-Contact hours of the courses that the faculty member would have taught had he or she retained a full-time teaching load, and which are being taught by part-time faculty, will not be considered in applying Article XXV (including paragraphs a, b, and c).
+- (g) The faculty member will be permitted to commence annuity payments from TIAA-CREF provided that he or she is fifty-nine and one-half years of age or older. - (h) The faculty member will continue to have the opportunity for promotion. - 21.2 A faculty member who wishes to elect the above option of teaching no more than 1⁄2 (one-half) the normal full-time teaching load, must inform the Provost in writing at least six weeks before the beginning of classes. - 21.3 A faculty member who has elected the option of teaching no more than 1⁄2 (one-half) the normal full-time teaching load may not return to teaching a full-time load. - The application of this Section shall have no effect on the application of Article 25 ("Ratio of Full-Time to Part-Time Faculty") (i.e., Article 25 shall be applied as though no faculty elected the half-time option).
+Thus, the faculty member will be calculated as teaching full-time for purposes of Article 25 and the salary that he or she would have received had he or she not elected this option will be used for purposes of Article 25.
+Contact hours of the courses that the faculty member would have taught had he or she retained a full-time teaching load, and which are being taught by part-time faculty, will not be considered in applying Article 25 (including paragraphs a, b, and c).

-ARTICLE XXII

-PART-TIME FACULTY
+ARTICLE XXII PART-TIME FACULTY